muratk3n/thirdwave/en/tweets/2020/week17e.md

 ---

-"HydroSil is stable and non-toxic and uses the same logistic as conventional liquid fuels"
+"HydroSil [an H2 carrier] is stable and non-toxic and uses the same logistic as conventional liquid fuels"

 [Link](https://hysilabs.com/)